History of the United Kingdom: COVID-19 pandemic

 By the Autumn, cases were again rising.
 This led to the creation of new regulations along with local lockdowns, in more specific geographic locations than the four nations of the UK.
 Lockdowns took place in Wales, England and Northern Ireland later that season.
 Once restrictions were lifted, a novel variant rapidly spread across the UK.
 The NHS had come under severe strain by late December.
 This led to a tightening of restrictions.

 The first vaccine was approved and began its rollout in the UK in December 2020.
-15 million vaccine doses had been given to predominantly those most vulnerable by mid-February.
-6 months later more than 75% of adults in the UK were fully vaccinated against COVID.
+By August 2021 more than 75% of adults in the UK were fully vaccinated against COVID.
 Restrictions began to ease from late February and almost all had ended in Britain by August.
-Mass vaccination continued to keep deaths and hospitalisations at much lower levels than earlier waves.

-Government crises and Sunak Ministry (2022–2024)
+2020s: Post-Covid and Post-Brexit

 In 2022, the UK government faced multiple crises.
-The Partygate scandal, involving lockdown rule breaches by government officials, led to fines, including for Prime Minister Boris Johnson and Rishi Sunak.
-Johnson faced calls to resign, and after the Chris Pincher scandal, he stepped down in July 2022.
-Liz Truss succeeded Johnson but her government quickly faced turmoil.
-Her September mini-budget triggered market instability, leading to the dismissal of Kwasi Kwarteng and Truss's resignation in October.
+The Partygate scandal, involving lockdown rule breaches by government officials, led to fines, including for Prime Minister Boris Johnson and Chancellor of the Exchequer Rishi Sunak.
+Johnson faced calls to resign, and after the Chris Pincher scandal, which resulted in 62 of the United Kingdom's 179 government ministers, parliamentary private secretaries, trade envoys, and party vice-chairmen resigning from their positions, Johnson finally stepped down as Prime Minister and Conservative Leader in July 2022.

-Rishi Sunak became the first Asian Prime Minister on 25 October 2022.
-His premiership saw historically low approval ratings for the Conservative Party, consistently polling below the Labour Party under new leader Keir Starmer, seen as a moderate compared to his socialist predecessor Jeremy Corbyn.
-The Conservatives lost votes to Reform UK, a populist right-wing party hard on immigration, contributing to their worst election performance in history.